fortinet-solutions-cse/postman_collections/README.md

 ## Files

-Latest version:
+Latest versions:

-- `Managed_SDWAN_6_4_4.postman.json` - Postman collection for controlled execution
+- `Managed_SDWAN_6_4_6.postman.json` - Postman collection tailored to "Managed Secure SD-WAN Workshop 6.4.6", created by Fortinet CSE Team
-  of requests.
-Postman supports manual step-by-step execution, as well as batch run.

-## Use Cases

-The collection is designed to be used when building SD-WAN demonstrations.
-It can also be used as a learning tool, to get familiar with API exposed by FortiManager.

-Scenarios covered:

-- West Region - Dual-Hub SD-WAN Topology from scratch
-- East Region - Single-Hub SD-WAN Topology from scratch
-- Complete Interregional Connectivity
-- End-to-End Segmentation in SD-WAN Topology
-- Zero-Touch Provisioning in SD-WAN Topology
+- `Deployment_Guide_SDWAN_6_4.postman.json` - Postman collection tailored to "Configuring Secure SD-WAN, Release 6.4" Deployment Guide, created by Fortinet CSE Team

 ## Usage

-Clone the repository and import the JSON file into Postman.
+To use these collections, simply clone the repository and import the desired JSON file into [Postman](https://www.postman.com/downloads/).

+These collections can be used for a complete SD-WAN deployment automation, following the steps described in the corresponding documents.
+They can also be used as a learning tool, to get familiar with API exposed by FortiManager.

 Enjoy!